 Lin Que Ayoung is an award-winning Black queer writer/director/producer who started her career as a Hip Hop Performer and Lyricist.
 As time progressed, misogyny and homophobia began to saturate the genre.
 Being in front of the camera only exacerbated the pressures of fitting into a predetermined box of stereotypes.
 After three major record deals, she decided to go back to school with the hope of transforming her verbal poetry into visual lyricism.

 Lin Que's thesis film, Cracked, which won The Spike Lee Production Fund Grant, is based on true events that occurred to her when she was a child.
 At NYU's 2021 First Run Film Festival, Cracked won the 2nd Prize King Wasserman Award for Best Graduate Film.
 There, it also won Craft Awards for Cinematography and Acting.
-Cracked had its World Premiere at the 2021 Tribeca Film Festival and has been Officially Selected to screen at other prestigious film festivals including the 2021 LA Shorts International Film Festival.
+Cracked had its World Premiere at the 2021 Tribeca Film Festival and has been officially selected to also compete at the Chicago International Film Festival, LA Shorts International Film Festival, HollyShorts, and more.
+Cracked was selected to be one of the five American Black Film Festival HBO Short Film Competition Finalist.
+Consequently, Cracked garnered a license agreement with HBO WarnerMedia and started airing February 2022 in celebration of Black History Month.
+Most recently, Lin Que was selected to be one of the four filmmakers for the 2022 Gotham Marcie Bloom Fellowship Program.

-Lin Que's films grapple with the tension between humanity’s beauty and its horror.
+Lin Que Ayoung's films grapple with the tension between humanity’s beauty and its horror.
 She utilizes storytelling to cultivate her artistic boldness with the hope that her creative authenticity can touch and awaken the authenticity in others.